-- The basic massing is articulated both vertically and horizontally - The façade is an orderly composition - Windows and doors reinforce the composition - Porches create scale and detail for the composition mass of the façade should be articulated into elements which range from 2 to 5 bays in width.
-The architectural treatment of these elements should consistent for the full height of the building.
+- The basic massing is articulated both vertically and horizontally - The façade is an orderly composition - Windows and doors reinforce the composition - Porches create scale and detail for the composition

 Massing: The form of coastal buildings is usually simple and well proportioned.
 Most have a gable roof which is then articulated.